 Since its official release in December 2016, Bluetooth 5 has been causing excitement across the tech world.
-Promising higher throughput, longer range, advertising extensions and a much-improved Channel Selection Algorithm, Bluetooth 5 opens up a whole range of new possibilities for IoT development projects.
+Promising higher throughput, longer range, advertising extensions, and a much-improved Channel Selection Algorithm, Bluetooth 5 opens up a wide range of new possibilities for smartphone gadgets and IoT development projects.

 Read more: Bluetooth 5 advertising extension

 It is important to remember that for your smartphone to take full advantage of a particular Bluetooth feature, the other Bluetooth-enabled product it wishes to connect to must also support that specific Bluetooth feature.
 Our short-range SoCs offerings give you a rich set of options to pick from.
 So, you get to choose which latest Bluetooth feature, if not all, to include in your Bluetooth-enabled product.